KULeuven-Diepenbeek/osc-course/content/ch2-interrupts/theory2_timer.md

 However, before getting into the details of configuring and using the Timer, the clock has be considered.

-To introduce a concept of time, a {{< link name="crystal oscillator" url="https://en.wikipedia.org/wiki/Crystal_oscillator" >}} is used.
-The one on the Arduino UNO board runs at a frequency of 16'000'000 Hz or 16 MHz.
-This is frequency at which the CPU is working, often referred to as the _clock speed_.

 The timer has a hardware prescaler.
 Such a prescaler divides the frequency of the clock with a certain power of 2 and allows the developer to choose a more suitable frequency.
 With this clock, the timer can be configured to divide the incoming frequency by 1024 (= 2<sup>10</sup>).
 This sets the incoming clock frequency to 16__x__10<sup>6</sup> / 2<sup>10</sup> = 15'325 Hz.